-Various therapies and procedures might help ease the signs and symptoms of peripheral neuropathy.
+Various therapies and procedures might help with the symptoms of peripheral neuropathy.

 - Physical therapy.
-If you have muscle weakness, physical therapy can help improve your movements.
-You may also need hand or foot braces, a cane, a walker, or a wheelchair.
+If you have muscle weakness or issues with balance, physical therapy can help improve your ability to move.
+You also may need hand or foot braces, a cane, a walker, or a wheelchair.

 - Surgery.
-If you have neuropathies caused by pressure on nerves, such as pressure from tumors, you might need surgery to reduce the pressure.
+Neuropathies caused by pressure on nerves, such as from tumors, might require surgery.

 Some people with peripheral neuropathy try complementary treatments for relief.
-Although researchers haven't studied these techniques as thoroughly as they have most medications, the following therapies have shown some promise:
+Researchers haven't studied these techniques as thoroughly as they have most medicines.
+But the following therapies have shown some promise:

 - Acupuncture.
-Inserting thin needles into various points on your body might reduce peripheral neuropathy symptoms.
-You might need multiple sessions before you notice improvement.
-Acupuncture is generally considered safe when performed by a certified practitioner using sterile needles.
+Inserting thin needles into various points on your body might lower peripheral neuropathy symptoms.
+You might need multiple sessions before you see improvement.
+Acupuncture is generally considered safe when done by a certified practitioner using sterile needles.

 - Alpha-lipoic acid.
-This has been used as a treatment for peripheral neuropathy in Europe for years.
-Discuss using alpha-lipoic acid with your doctor because it can affect blood sugar levels.
+This has been used as a treatment for peripheral neuropathy in Europe for years and there is some evidence that it can be helpful in those with painful diabetic neuropathy.
+Discuss using alpha-lipoic acid with your health care professional because it can affect blood sugar levels.
 Other side effects can include stomach upset and skin rash.